 Harry Mok is a writer, editor and social media manager for the University of California Office of the President.
 He is a former editor in chief of Hyphen magazine, an Asian American news and culture magazine produced by an all-volunteer staff.
 Before joining UC, he was a Web producer for the Bay Area News Group (San Jose Mercury News, Oakland Tribune, Contra Costa Times), a copy editor for the San Francisco Chronicle, online editor for ChannelA.com.
 He has also worked for Newsday, the San Francisco Examiner and the Associated Press.

 Zain Shauk is the lead co-chair of the MediaWatch Committee.
-He is a reporter covering the energy industry for the Houston Chronicle.
+He is a reporter covering the energy industry for Bloomberg News in Houston.
 He previously worked for the Houston Chronicle as an energy reporter and a general assignment reporter.
 Zain has also reported for newspapers in suburban Los Angeles and Amman, Jordan.
 He has covered crime, politics, NASA, small businesses, education and health care, among other issues.
 He is a Los Angeles native and a graduate of the University of Southern California’s Annenberg School for Communication and Journalism.